meegpipe/meegpipe/tutorials/data_import/README.md

-Importing large sleep files into meegpipe's format
+Importing a batch of `.mff` files into meegpipe's format
 ===

 This tutorials illustrates how _meegpipe_ can be used to convert a large